-Remaining Account Balance After Credit Adjustments and Return of Title IV Funds

-If the amount the student has paid for his or her program of instruction is more than the amount he or she owes for educational services rendered and equipment received, then a refund will be made within 45 days from the date of determination that the student withdrew.
-If any portion of the student's charges were paid from the proceeds of a loan, then the refund will be sent to the lender or to the agency that guaranteed the loan, if any.
+Remaining Account Balance after Credit Adjustments and Return of Title IV Funds were paid from the proceeds of a loan, then the refund will be sent to the lender or to the agency that guaranteed the loan, if any.
 The refund will first be used to repay any student financial aid programs from which the student received benefits, in proportion to the amount of benefits received.
 Any remaining balance will be paid to the student.
 If the amount the student has paid for his or her program of instruction is less than the amount he or she owes for educational services rendered and equipment received, then he or she must make arrangements with Student Accounts to pay the balance due.
 Unpaid balances will be sent to a collection agency if payment arrangements are not made.